kquo/tips/golang/index.md

     // Skip processing if this resourceId is already in the set if _, seen := uniqueIds[resourceId]; seen {
-        fmt.Printf("Id %s has already been see.\n", resourceId) continue
+        fmt.Printf("Id %s has already been seen.\n", resourceId) continue
     }